Best Foundation for Acne Prone Skin: Makeup for an Oily, Pimply or Sensitive Complexion

 Laura Mercier Silk Creme Foundation for Full Coverage

-Laura Mercier Silk Creme Foundation, a fragrance free, oil free liquid foundation with real silk powders gives full coverage without being cakey, and is long-lasting, yet has a light feel.
-It helps disguise skin imperfections such as sun spots, acne scars, pimples and a rosacea skin condition.
-Contains glycerin and green tea extract and black tea extract.
+Laura Mercier Silk Creme Foundation, a fragrance-free, oil-free liquid foundation with real silk powders gives full coverage without being cakey, and is long-lasting, yet has a light feel.
+It helps disguise skin imperfections such as sun spots, acne scars, pimples, and a rosacea skin condition.
+It contains glycerin and green tea extract and black tea extract.

 Recommended use is to apply a small amount with a sponge with a foundation primer underneath and loose translucent setting powder (also available on Amazon.com) to finish.
 Some Amazon.com users use a second thin layer over problem spots.

 Though the makeup can be expensive, since this foundation is best used in very small amounts and lasts a long time, the price is well worth it.
 Laura Mercier Silk Creme Foundation is a good option for people with oily, seriously acne-prone skin who have trouble finding full coverage for blemishes and for whom powder mineral foundation doesn't do the job.